bluerogue251/DBSubsetter/README.md

 ## Resource consumption

+Memory usage will be proportional to the sum of:
+ * The size of all the primary keys in the target database
+ * The size of the outstanding queue of rows needing to be inserted into the target database

-Memory usage will be proportional to the size of all the primary keys in the target database.
-Temporary spikes above this amount are also possible.
+Disk usage (in tempfiles) will be proportional to the size of all foreign keys in the target database.

 ## Contributing